ccarlan/safe_intersection_handling_system/README.md

 <h2>Models in FASTEN</h2>

-The models have been created in <a href="https://sites.google.com/site/fastenroot/features/">FASTEN</a>.
+The models have been created in <a href="https://sites.google.com/site/fastenroot/features/">FASTEN</a>, a model-driven engineering environment for rigorous specification and assurance.
+At the core of FASTEN there are integrated domain specific models (for e.g. safety engineering, scenarios, requirements, architecture, assurance) that provide traceability and can be easily kept consistent with each other.

-Printscreens of all models may be found <a href="https://docs.google.com/document/d/1iWzbJGdzgOiWqosmjXk6jpOp_bdnvyGel3jW2QzIyrc/edit?usp=sharing">here</a>.
+Printscreens of all models we developed in FASTEN may be found <a href="https://docs.google.com/document/d/1iWzbJGdzgOiWqosmjXk6jpOp_bdnvyGel3jW2QzIyrc/edit?usp=sharing">here</a>.

-To visualize and manipulate the models in FASTEN, you need to:
+To visualize and manipulate the models developed in FASTEN, you need to:

 1. Download FASTEN (the release based on MPS 2020.1.2) from here: https://sites.google.com/site/fastenroot/download;
 2. Clone the project in this git repository on your computer;